Medchain: Bridging the Gap Between LLM Agents and Clinical Practice with Interactive Sequence: MedChain Benchmark

 \subsection{Interaction Environment}

-To simulate the doctor-patient consultation process in real medical scenarios, we have developed an interactive environment where the LLM-based agent under evaluation must actively gather information through dynamic interactions.
-We employ a local large language model, i.e., gemma2 (9b) \cite{team2024gemma}, to serve as the patient agent.
-This patient agent is initialized with pre-defined case information but is unaware of the actual diagnosis, allowing it to provide symptom information and respond to inquiries in a manner that closely mimics real patient experiences.
-This setup ensures the \textbf{{interactivity}} for the \benchmark~benchmark, enabling it to evaluate the LLM's ability to conduct effective medical consultations, ask pertinent questions, and gather crucial information for accurate diagnosis and treatment planning.
-The inspiration for this patient agent setup comes from standardized patients in medical education and clinical practice.
-Standardized patients are trained individuals who simulate real patients, allowing healthcare professionals to practice their clinical and communication skills in a controlled environment without the risks associated with real-patient interactions~\cite{Barrows1993AnOO}.
+To simulate authentic doctor-patient consultations, we developed an \textbf{interactive} environment where LLM-based agents must actively gather information through dynamic interactions.
+We employ Gemma2 (9b) \cite{team2024gemma} as the patient agent, initializing it with pre-defined case information while withholding the actual diagnosis.
+Each tested LLM serves as a doctor simulator.
+This setup enables the agent to provide symptom information and respond to inquiries in a manner that mirrors real patient experiences, drawing inspiration from standardized patients in medical education \cite{Barrows1993AnOO}.
+We conduct systematic evaluation with senior physician to validate the effectiveness of patient agent.
+The details can be found in Appendix \ref{sec:task2_history}.